REGISTRATION

-RAGBRAI®, The Register’s Annual Great Bicycle Ride Across Iowa®, is an annual seven-day bicycle ride across the state.
-Heading into its 38th year, RAGBRAI is the oldest, largest and longest bicycle touring event in the world.
+RAGBRAI, The Register’s Annual Great Bicycle Ride Across Iowa, is an annual eight-day bicycle ride across the state.
+RAGBRAI is the oldest, largest and longest recreational bicycle touring event in the world.

 We encourage you to follow the application procedures and come along only if you are accepted as a registered rider.
 It is crucial that we keep our number of riders at the level suggested by the Iowa State Patrol and the Iowa Department of Transportation for the safety of all riders.
+Registration is also crucial so that we can properly advise communities and their vendors about what to expect.
 We thank you for your cooperation.

 For those of you who have never ridden, this rolling celebration of Iowa attracts participants from all 50 states and many foreign countries.
 It has covered thousands of miles through the years, and hundreds of thousands of riders have hopped in the saddle to pedal part of those miles.

 RAGBRAI is a bicycle ride, not a race.
 It started in 1973 as a six-day ride across the state of Iowa by two Des Moines Register columnists who invited a few friends along.
-It is held the last full week in July.
-RAGBRAI is planned and coordinated by The Des Moines Register, and riders who participate in RAGBRAI understand that they do so at their own risk.
+It is always held the last full week in July.
+RAGBRAI is planned and coordinated by Ventures Cycling (based in Des Moines, Iowa), and riders who participate in RAGBRAI understand that they do so at their own risk.

-The RAGBRAI route averages 472 miles and is not necessarily flat.
+The RAGBRAI route averages 468 miles and is not necessarily flat.
 It begins somewhere along Iowa’s western border on the Missouri River and ends along the eastern border on the Mississippi River.
-We change the route each year and announce the overnight towns in late January/early February in The Des Moines Register and on our Web site.
+We change the route each year and announce the overnight towns in late January at the RAGBRAI Route Announcement Party, in The Des Moines Register, through our social media channels, and on our website.

 The people of Iowa truly make RAGBRAI the special event that it is by opening up their towns and communities to participants.
 We hope you can enjoy this Iowa hospitality and join us for a memorable trip across the state.